pragsmike/PromptCritical/docs/evo-command-sequence.md

 ```

 **Computation / Actions:**
-1. The `select` command reads `results.csv` from the specified contest.
+1. The `select` command reads `report.csv` from the specified contest.
 2. It applies a selection strategy (e.g., "eliminate the worst 2 performers").
 3. It calls `pcrit.pop/create-new-generation!`, passing it the list of surviving prompt records.
 This creates a new generation directory (`gen-001`) containing links to only the survivors.